wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ## Hanjst Server-side Replacements
 ### JSON Data Placeholder
 ---
 We have seen lots of examples written in Hanjst template language till now.
-And it is c
+But most of them are codes snippets or fragments due to that they are written a

 ### Templates Directory
 ---